 Information for Leaders

 It is imperative that you, your committee, and your troop understand the policies and procedures for a Life Scout to earn the rank of Eagle.
-Please refer to "The 12 Steps from Life to Eagle", detailed on Page 14 of the Eagle Scout Leadership Service Project Workbook.
+Please refer to "The 12 Steps from Life to Eagle".

-Additionally, the following is a checklist to be used by you.
+Additionally, the following is a link to the BSA National website.
 With proper use and the knowledge gained, you will be an invaluable resource in guiding, and assisting the Life Scout to make the transition to the rank of Eagle.

 Board of Review Information for Leaders and Parents

-Eagle Scout boards of review must be conducted as prescribed in the BSA publication entitled Advancement Policies and Procedures Committee Guide.
+Eagle Scout boards of review must be conducted as prescribed in the BSA publication entitled Guide to Advancement 2015.
 The members of the board of review should gather at least a half-hour prior to the time set for the review.
 This will allow time to get acquainted, review the letters of recommendation, the Eagle Service Project documentation, and the Scout's advancement record.

 The unit leader should introduce the Scout to the board.
 He may be invited by the chairperson to observe (but he may not ask questions of the candidate nor make any comments during the review).
 Parents are not allowed to be present during the review.

 The board members should put the Scout at ease.
 This is a review - not a reexamination.
 The board should inquire into the Scout's advancement, Scout spirit, leadership, community spirit, and Eagle project.

 The decision of the board must be unanimous; if it is not, the Scout may not be approved.
 In the rare instance that this should occur, inform the Scout that the board cannot approve his Eagle application.
 The Scout should also be advised of his right to appeal the board's decision.

 For more information about this process, please contact either your District Advancement Chairperson or the council service center at 303.455.5522.